 I know now that there were three predators that night.
 The taunting men, who focused on the man as he appeared on his half of the bench in a state of complete helplessness.
 The gaunt woman, intent and purposefully targeting the possessions on the female side of that sorrowful bench.
 And me with my camera, focused on the image and the vision, the story in the picture that will be forever unknown.
 The families of those in the picture who will never know about their loved ones on this night, their calamity, the stories that happened around them during these minutes.
 The families that may be unaware of this disease of addiction until entirely too late, a surprise overdose that nobody saw coming.

-All of this intersecting in one little picture on one night buried in a city full of sleeping people.
-As I walked home, the couple safely surrounded by EMS workers and police, I wondered for the first time how many people this really happened to…people in their homes, in front of a television set, in a bathroom, unseen.
+All of this intersected in one little picture on one night buried in a city full of sleeping people.
+As I walked home, the couple safely surrounded by EMS workers and police, I wondered for the first time how many people suffered this same loss of control and consciousness.
+How many does this same thing really happen to, everyday?
+People in their homes, in front of a television set, in a bathroom, a darkened bedroom, a studio apartment…..unseen.
 For every public overdose that may or may not result in the administration of Narcan–people either eventually getting up and making their way back to their lives after a near overdose– there are hundreds of people who are struggling to keep this disease a secret.

 This picture is a secret revealing a secret.
 I’m not sure about this picture because of the nature of the personal tragedy of the situation.
 I felt compelled to make this image and I think that the narrative is important despite the loss of privacy and the nature of the exploitation involved in creating the picture.
 Documentary photography is documentary photography, whether it’s done in a plague-or-famine-ravaged landscape depicting starving people without clothes in an impoverished country far far away, a war zone, or a city street in an affluent community in the United States.